-The Graduate School provides Graham Endowed Fellowships for incoming students on a competitive basis.
+The Graduate School provides Graham Endowed Fellowships and Jack C. and Barbara M. Shannon Graduate Scholarship for first-year students on a competitive basis.
 These fellowships are used to supplement research assistantships and fellowships awarded to incoming students of superior quality.
 The Eberly College of Science provides Braddock/Roberts Scholarships to supplement research assistantships and fellowships awarded to incoming students who are likely to pursue their Ph.D. dissertation research with Plant Biology faculty members who are members of the College.
-For all these supplemental funds, the Program Chair, in consultation with the Graduate Admissions Committee, nominates prospective students during the recruiting process.
+For all these supplemental funds, the Program Chair, in consultation with the Graduate Admissions Committee, nominates prospective students during recruiting.